 To find out what schools do to support pupils with SEND, visit the school’s website and look for their SEN information report.
 This explains how each school identifies and meets the needs of children with SEND and provides detailed information about how they identify, assess and support your child to make progress.

 The SEN information report should be written in partnership with parents.

-Every school will have an amount of money in the school budget that is for children and young people with SEND.
+Within every school’s budget, there is some funding to support the school to meet the needs of children and young people with SEND.
 This will vary from school to school and is based on the level of need in each school setting.